Dreambotter420/PartyHatPicker/README.md

 -Assigns random delay modifier on startup which affects all internal delays so that many accounts can pick at different rates

--Chooses an area of the best available areas to Pick from in F2P, and changes this after a random amount of bank deposits
+-Chooses an area of the best available areas to Pick from in F2P then randomizes this after a random amount of bank deposits then randomizes bank deposit threshold

--Hops to another random world after a random amount of Picks
+-Hops to another random world after a random amount of Picks then randomizes world hop pick threshold

 -While picking, hops to a random world immediately after detecting either a player nearby or another Picker you're competing with

 -Sells stuff at GE after accumulating a random amount of stuff

+-Enables run if walking and energy level is above a random threshold then randomizes run threshold

 -Moves camera up and zooms out after awhile to combat dreambot's camera movement embedded in the API calls